vaanngs/housfy-offices-api/README.md

 4. Start docker container with `docker-compose up -d
 5. Install all dependencies with: `make install`

+### 🛑 Important Notice
+There are no provided volumes for Mariadb neither Redis so each time you start your docker containers you will lose all data.

 ### ✅ Migrations & Tests execution
-1. Before testing make sure you run the migrations.
-2. Enter php-fpm container by running the command `docker exec -it officesphp bash`
+1. Enter php-fpm container by running the command `docker exec -it officesphp bash`
-3. Run migrations with `make migrations`
+2. Run migrations with `make migrations`
-4. Now exit container and go back to your project folder.
+3. Now exit container and go back to your project folder.
-5. Run unit tests with: `make test-unit`.
+4. Run unit tests with: `make test-unit`.
 There is coverage provided on: `var/phpunit/html/index.html`
-6. Run functional tests with: `make test-functional`
+5. Run functional tests with: `make test-functional`

 ## 👩‍💻 Project explanation